paradisec-archive/archiving_workflow/index.md

 You can edit the collection information after it has been created, adding details such as the originating university, country, language(s), etc. You also can set the map, define access, and assign editor privileges at the collection level.

-### Collection ID
+### Preliminary exploration of your files

+Before you contact PARADISEC, take a look at your files and determine how you want your collection(s) presented.
+Do you need one collection?
+Or more than one?
+This is the time for you to reflect upon how you want your material organised in the archive.

+### Information to provide to PARADISEC

-Once you are added as a user, we can help you start a collection.
-First you need to create a name for your collection; it should be unique and include your initials (all caps and no spaces) and a digit:
+Once you have decided upon what you would like to archive, come up with a name and description for your collection.
+As for the Collection ID, PARADISEC administrators can help you come up with this- the collection ID should be a unique identifier (could be your initials in all caps and a digit, or the ISO language code).

 Example collection IDs:
-**JM1, JCM4, NT6, PK1, PK2, etc.**
+**JM1, JCM4, OE1, MEU1, etc.**

-The digit is required and it distinguishes you from someone with the same initials (John Mansfield, Julia Miller, etc), but also allows for multiple collections, should you require, e.g. **JM1, JM2...
+The digit is required and it distinguishes your collection from that of someone with the same initials (John Mansfield, Julia Miller, etc), but also allows for multiple collections, should you require, e.g. **JM1, JM2...
 JM85**.

-### Organise your files
+## STEP 3: Organise materials to be sent to collection

+### PARADISEC's file naming conventions

-### Fill in metadata sheet
+### PARADISEC's metadata spreadsheet

-### Fill out deposit form
+### PARADISEC's deposit form

-### Sending your files to PARADISEC
+## STEP 4: Sending your files to PARADISEC

-Sign up for a Cloudstor account if you have not already done so.
-Once you do so, you get 1TB of free storage available to you instantly.
+Sign up for a [Cloudstor](https://cloudstor.aarnet.edu.au/) account if you have not already done so.
+Once you do, you get 1TB of free storage available to you instantly.
 This is the best means to transfer files to PARADISEC.
+Upload your files to a single folder and send us the link.
+Please do *not* send us a link to nested folders.
+If you are not able to sign up to Cloudstor, contact [PARADISEC](mailto:admin@paradisec.au.org) or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au) to create a Cloudstor folder for you to use for transferring files to us.

+If uploading files to a cloud service is not possible, send a hard drive of your materials to PARADISEC at:

+>PARADISEC
+Room 3019, Sydney Conservatorium of Music C41
+The University of Sydney
+NSW 2006 AUSTRALIA

+Or to the CoEDL Data Manager at:

+>ATTN: CoEDL Data Manager
+The ARC Centre of Excellence for the Dynamics of Language College of Asia Pacific
+The Australian National University
+Coombs Building, 9 Fellows Road
+Acton 2601 ACT AUSTRALIA